Pythm/ad-ElectricalManagement/README.md

 ## 🔋 Charging

 The app calculates electric vehicle (EV) charging time based on the State of Charge (SOC), battery size, and outside temperature.
-If an SOC sensor or battery size isn't provided, it will be based on the maximum charged during one session on the charger.

 > [!NOTE]
 > If you have other high electricity consumption in combination with a low limit, it may reduce charging down to the minimum allowed by the charger, or even stop charging if you configure with option `pause_charging`.
 This could result in unfinished charging if the limit is too low or consumption is too high during the calculated charge time.

-The app supports controlling Tesla vehicles directly and Easee wall chargers.
-Documentation on how to implement other vehicles and chargers will be published upon request.
+The app supports controlling Tesla vehicles directly and via Easee wall chargers.
+There is also a possibility to configure your car with sensors.

 ---

-### 🔌 Customizing strict charging
+#### 🔌 Customizing strict charging

 The app calculates the optimal charging price and schedule based on data from [ElectricalPriceCalc](https://github.com/Pythm/ElectricalPriceCalc), ensuring a coherent time frame from start to finish.
 Vehicles will charge when the price is cheaper than the calculated rate.
 Additionally, you can customize the charging behavior by specifying a price difference between the calculated charging period with `startBeforePrice` (default 0.01) to start earlier if prices are still low, ensuring enough time to charge even with limited data for maximum kWh usage per hour.
 You can also force stop charging with `stopAtPriceIncrease` (default 0.3) if the charging isn't completed within the calculated time.